HumanCellAtlas/dcp-community/charters/ingestion-service/charter.md

 ### Supporting tools

 * Provide tools that use reference (latest) metadata schemas, defined by the metadata team, to produce template spreadsheets in a canonical spreadsheet format, such that data contributors can easily complete this spreadsheet to capture their metadata
-* Provide tools that allow data contributors (normally, data wranglers) to generate customised spreadsheets that target specific experiment types or data types based on a small number of screening criteria
+* Provide tools that allow data contributors to generate customised spreadsheets that target specific experiment types or data types based on a small number of screening criteria

 ### Dependencies